A group of students stand before another group sitting on the ground, posing.

 Scheduling Your Tour

-Learn about tour scheduling and book your tour at least three weeks in advance of your preferred visit date.
+Book your tour at least three weeks in advance of your preferred visit date.
+To schedule your tour and learn more about booking, click the link below.

 Book K–12 Tours